Hamburg Bucket List: What are the Top Tourist Attractions in Hamburg, Germany?

 If you’re a genuine bookworm who’d love to spend days with a German Nobel Prize winner’s work, Die Blechtrommel is an excellent choice.

-It is a novel by Günter Grass about the life story of a man who was born with completed mental development at birth and his experiences during World War II.
+It is a novel by Günter Grass about the life story of a man born with completed mental development at birth and his experiences during World War II.
 Many have fallen bewitched by Grass’ page-turning writing—you will too!

 Watch the sunset behind the city skyline